Felukov/AnvylBoard/README.md

 This project is a simple digital hex calculator.
 The project has been implemented in pure HDL (mostly VHDL) without any usage of CPU.

 ## Goals
-The main goals of the project is to implement a relatively simple but complete system in HDL that utilizes different components of Digilent Anvyl FPGA Board and can be served as a reference design.
+The main goal of the project is to implement a relatively simple but complete system in HDL that utilizes different components of Digilent Anvyl FPGA Board and can be served as a reference design.

 The design includes the following subcomponents that can be reused in the different projects:
 * Xilinx MIG DDR2 controller instantiation and access to data stored in DDR from different sources.